 This section applies to the RISING STAR award only.
 Nominees and award recipients must be between 5 and 15 years post-graduation.

-The fiscal year of the Society shall begin on June 1 and end May 31st of each year.
+The fiscal year of the Society shall begin on July 1st and end June 30th of each year.

 The by-laws may be amended by the affirmative vote of two-thirds of the members of the School of Pharmacy Board of Directors.

-Amendment Revision 10.0
+Amendment Revision 11.0